Simko Shikak: Legacy

+According to the British anthropologist Richard Tapper, by 1913 Simko had both nationalist and personal goals which were inseparable.
+He notes that many contemporary and later Kurdish nationalists criticized Simko for his constant plundering.
+He suggests that the plundering "probably was a necessary condition for keeping the tribes mobilised and thus together.
+When mobilisation ended - in this case because most tribesmen judged the chances of further success very small and therefore gave up - the unity immediately broke down."

+According to the Iranian American historian Mehrdad Kia:

+There is no evidence to suggest that Simko's opposition to the Iranian state was based on some form of cultural nationalism, but there is ample evidence to argue that he viewed the centralizing policies of the Iranian government, especially after the creation of a modern standing army, as a direct threat to his political and economic privileges.
+His reaction to the policies of the government in Tehran was, therefore, the reaction of a feudal lord and a tribal chief rather than the response of a Kurdish nationalist intellectual worried about the loss of his/her cultural and linguistic identity.
+His complaints about the Iranian government's policies focused on the erosion of power for himself and other chiefs to run their territories as autonomous potentates; such complaints were rarely directed at the lack of democracy or human, cultural, and linguistic rights.
+Simko's scattered and inconsistent appeal to Kurdish nationalism lacked a commitment to a program of improvement for Kurdish life in Iran.
+Rather, it was for the most part, a tactical ploy to rally the neighboring Kurdish tribes around a unified flag.

 In the words of Armenian Kurdologist and Iranologist Garnik Asatrian:

-In the recent period of Kurdish history, a crucial point is defining the nature of the rebellions from the end of the 19th and up to the 20th century―from Sheikh Ubaydullah’s revolt to Simko’s (Simitko) mutiny.
-The overall labelling of these events as manifestations of the Kurdish national-liberation struggle against Turkish or Iranian suppressors is an essential element of the Kurdish identity-makers’ ideology. (...)
+In the recent period of Kurdish history, a crucial point is defining the nature of the rebellions from the end of the 19th and up to the 20th century―from Sheikh Ubaydullah's revolt to Simko's (Simitko) mutiny.
+The overall labelling of these events as manifestations of the Kurdish national-liberation struggle against Turkish or Iranian suppressors is an essential element of the Kurdish identity-makers' ideology. (...)
 With the Kurdish conglomeration, as I said above, far from being a homogeneous entity―either ethnically, culturally, or linguistically (...)―the basic component of the national doctrine of the Kurdish identity-makers has always remained the idea of the unified image of one nation, endowed respectively with one language and one culture.
 The chimerical idea of this imagined unity has become further the fundament of Kurdish identity-making, resulting in the creation of fantastic ethnic and cultural prehistory, perversion of historical facts, falsification of linguistic data, etc.